How do you Deal with Difficult People?

 “Then your reward from heaven will be very great, and you will truly be acting as children of the Most High, for he is kind to those who are unthankful and wicked.
 You must be compassionate, just as your Father is compassionate.”
 Luke 6:35 NLT

-Are you dealing with some difficult relationships in your life?
+Are you dealing with difficult people in your life?

 Friend, the things God asks us to do are not always easy.